Timeline of recent environmental concerns

-2014-FEB: Pause in global warming caused by volcanoes:
+2014: Pause in global warming believed to be caused by volcanoes:

-Climate scientists have reached a near consensus that global warming is happening.
+Climate scientists have reached a near consensus that global warming is happening and that its primarily cause human activity.
 However, the world's yearly average temperature does not increase smoothly.
 A temperature graph looks more like the side-view of a staircase rather than a smooth ramp.
 There are intervals of time, about 15 years in length when the average world temperature is relatively constant, and then a rapid temperature rise to a higher level:

 Drawing of a staircase for visualization